dilipvamsi/sqlite-realtime-db/README.md

 ## 🔍 Query DSL

-The query language is JSON-based.
+The query language is JSON-based and strictly typed.

 | Operator | Description |
 | :--- | :--- |